Celebrate Women’s History: 30% Off Highlights from Our Catalog - 22 days

 Book cover for Guardianas

-A collection of testimonies from midwives in El Salvador who delivered babies during the twelve-year-long civil war and today fight to protect their ancestral role in the midst of ongoing repression.
+A collection of testimonies from midwives in El Salvador who delivered babies during the twelve-year-long civil war and who, today, fight to protect their ancestral role in the midst of ongoing repression.

 Una colección de testimonios de parteras de El Salvador que atendieron partos durante doce años de guerra civil, y que hoy luchan para proteger su rol ancestral en medio de la represión en curso.